Javier Hernández: 2018 FIFA World Cup

 Hernández scored three times for Mexico during qualification for the 2018 FIFA World Cup.
 He was in the starting lineup in Mexico's first World Cup game against Germany at the Luzhniki Stadium in Moscow and made an assist to Hirving Lozano to go on to win the match 1–0.
 In the second group game Hernández scored Mexico's second goal, his 50th international goal, in their 2–1 win over South Korea, and was named FIFA Man of the Match.
 With his goal, Hernández became the joint-highest scoring Mexican player at the World Cup with four goals, tied with Luis Hernández, and the third Mexican player to score in three World Cups.
 He went on to start in the final group stage match against Sweden, as well as in the round of 16 loss to Brazil.

 Hernández requested Gerardo Martino to not be included in the 2019 CONCACAF Gold Cup for personal reasons.

 Hernández was included in the provisional roster for the 2021 CONCACAF Gold Cup but did not make the final list.

-Despite in form, Hernández was not included in the roster for the 2022 FIFA World Cup.
+Despite his domestic form, Hernández was not included in the squad for the 2022 FIFA World Cup in Qatar.